 For many of us, individual and community discretion is a central component of our safety to participate in kink activities and practices.
-As such, we take instances of “outing” very seriously.
 Outing can result in grievous personal, professional, and familial harm.
 We judge infractions on a case by case basis, but outing can include:

-- Calling people by scene/fet names in public settings, using vanilla names w/out permission in community circumstances.
-This extends to use of vanilla vs. fetish social media
+- Calling people by scene/fet names in public settings, or using real names without permission in community spaces.
+This extends to the use of traditional vs. kink social media.

-- Discussing events or attendees of a party or munch using identifying details with a party who wasn’t present at the party or munch
+- Discussing events or attendees of a party or munch using identifying details with someone who wasn’t present at the party or munch.

-- Exposing without consent someone’s medical or STI status
+- Exposing without consent someone’s medical or STI statuses.

-- Tagging someone in pictures, or posting pictures without express consent
+- Tagging someone in pictures without permission, or posting pictures without express consent.

-- Discussing or flagging kink or sexuality in vanilla space in a way that could be overheard or observed by outside parties
+- Discussing or flagging kink or sexuality in public spaces in a way that could be overheard or observed by outside parties.

 Relationships and Minky